 I specialise in communicating complex issues accessibly, whether that’s for a popular magazine or a specialist technical publication.

 I’ve written about child cancer survivors for the Guardian Family page, and the prospects for young adults with learning disabilities for the Mail on Sunday’s magazine; at the other end of the spectrum I’ve explained the spread of inner-city tuberculosis to health visitors and the nuances of working with the Pakistani community to learning disability nurses.
-I talk to everyone from leading neurologists to former addicts, and I have to do so in a manner that gives them the confidence to talk to me – and the assurance that I will represent them in a way that does them justice.
+I talk to everyone from leading neurologists to former addicts, and I have to do so in a manner that gives them the confidence to talk to me – and the knowledge that I will represent them in a way that does them justice.

 Before I moved into journalism I ran the communications at youth homelessness charity Centrepoint and learning disability charity Mencap.
 I have also worked as the press officer at Voluntary Service Overseas and the Campaign for Nuclear Disarmament.